Module refinery.units.strings.snip

 class snip (slices=[slice(None, None, None)], length=False, stream=False, remove=False)

-Snips the input data based on a Python slice expression.
-For example, the initialization slice 0::1 1::1 would yield a unit that first extracts every byte at an even position and then, every byte at an odd position.
+would yield a unit that first extracts every byte at an even position and then, every byte at an odd position.
 In this case, multiple outputs are produced.
-The unit can be used in reverse mode, in which case the specified ranges are deleted sequentially from the input.
+This is a versatile tool that can be used to skip certain bytes, extract substrings, or even reverse the input.

 Expand source code Browse git